-Trading halted on Wall Street after stocks plunge 7% at open
+Dow sinks 8% as a sell-off slamming global markets deepens

 It was just two days ago that the S&P 500 soared nearly 5% amid hopes that big stimulus from the U.S. government could arrive soon to help cushion the economic blow from the virus.
 Trump’s pitch for a cut in payroll taxes has hit resistance on Capitol Hill, though, and hopes dissipated after Trump’s Wednesday remarks from the Oval Office, where he blamed the “foreign virus.”

 “The market judgement on that announcement is that it’s too little too late,” said Michael McCarthy of CMC Markets.
-“And while travel restrictions on people coming from Europe are good from a health point of view, from the point of view of the economy, it’s very, very bad news.”

 Investors know that stimulus from governments and central banks around the world won’t solve the COVID-19 crisis, which global health authorities declared a pandemic Wednesday.
 Only the containment of the virus can do that.
 But those measures could help support to the economy in the meantime, and investors fear things would be much worse without them.